HKuz/BraceHeightAnalysis/README.md

 ## Results

 The plots showing the waveform from each video's sound track are stored in the `Plots` directory as `.pdf` files.
+There's also a Jupyter notebook that re-creates the charts inline.
 A number of different brace heights generated plots with similar amplitudes, so there was no clear "winner".
 However, I chose the 8 1/8" measurement since it was consistently near the lowest values for each shot.